protocol examples:

 most notable applications are remote login and remote command-line execution

-(linux & mac)
+ssh connectionsssh {user}@{host} (linux & mac)

 ssh root@167.99.146.50

-encryption is to hide something by jumbling it up, needs to be decrypted to get back hidden information
+167.99.146.50: host address, can be IP addresses and domain namesroot: user account within the host computerPuTTyencryption is to hide something by jumbling it up, needs to be decrypted to get back hidden information

 SSH under the hood has three parts:

-is a popular hashing package in npmmac
+BCrypt is a popular hashing package in npmmac/linux

 # go to the system SSH config folder